 - When wealth accumulates into fewer and fewer hands opportunity shrinks for everyone else.

 - Our Constitution empowers citizens to make decisions that protect the common good.
+We need protection from irresponsible and greedy banks.

 Facts are facts and they're obviously important (and on our side), but humans most often make decisions on deeply held beliefs; if the facts don't fit they are discarded.
 All issues get easier to discuss when you back away from the details, misdeeds and statistics to focus on the underlying values.